jmg292/G-Net/README.md

 G-Net was designed to bring zero trust network access to SOHO networks without introducing a third party or any centralized infrastructure.
 Device identities are created using coprocessors such as the [TPM](https://trustedcomputinggroup.org/resource/tpm-library-specification/), and user identities are created using PIV-capable security tokens such as the [Yubikey](https://www.yubico.com/).

 This project is not yet ready for release.
 Code is available in the development branch.
+The project roadmap, planned development, and overall progress are available in the [G-Net Project](https://github.com/users/jmg292/projects/1).

 Technical documentation is made available in the [Wiki](https://github.com/jmg292/G-Net/wiki) as this project develops.